 Bad posture is not a moment of forgetfulness.
 It is the result of hours of accumulated forward collapse.
 Trying to correct it with willpower fails because the muscles that should hold you upright are weak and the muscles that pull you forward are short.
-The 30-second posture reset addresses both at the same time, in a window short enough that you can actually run it multiple times a day.
+The 30-second posture reset addresses both at the same time, in a window short enough that you can actually run it multiple times a day without disrupting anything.

 Why This Works

 The mechanical effect is also real.
 The exercises lengthen tight tissue at the front of the chest and hips, and gently activate the muscles between the shoulder blades and along the spine.
 None of it is dramatic.
-All of it adds up.
+All of it adds up over weeks of consistent practice.

 How to Do It